Thanks to my host Kristy, for reminding me of this resource…

 Many of my customers complain about food sticking in their cookware.
 It’s usually not the cookware, especially if they’re using PC’s cookware…

-Knowing how to brown meat well (the scientific term is the Maillard reaction where proteins become more complex under extended heat exposure) is often what they’re missing.
+Knowing how to brown the meat well (the scientific term is the Maillard reaction where proteins become more complex under extended heat exposure) is often what they’re missing.
 No one ever taught me this, so don’t feel bad if you didn’t know it either.

 The following is from an Oct.
 2007 Bonappetit.com article: